Q: Is the Mausoleum in accordance with Jewish tradition?

 A: A Beth El Mausoleum Advisor can provide guidance on the role of clergy, choosing an appropriate place for the service, funeral homes, and Jewish traditions and rituals and putting all of your financial arrangements into place.

-Contact a Mausoleum Advisor to attend a seminar or arrange for a tour.
+Contact a Mausoleum Advisor to arrange for a tour.